SebastianSalasDCI/Node-Exercise/readme.md

 9. The function should be working now, try running it by using `node create.js` and the folder with name and info.json file should be created.
 Try creating different folders by changing the name in the info object.

 ## Function 2: read files
 Normally we will need to read a json file from our server.
 Then we will use functions from the `fs` module.
 We will read the files created by the previous function.
-The file will be called `read.js`.
+This file will be called `read.js`.
 The steps and comments for this function are the following:

  1. As before we need to import the `fs` and `path` modules from node.
- 2. Then we need to specify the name of the folder from where we will read the file. for example: `let name = mark`
+ 2. Then we need to specify the name of the folder from where we will read the file. for example: `let name = 'mark'`
  3. Now we can 	create the path for the filename.
-From previous function we know the file is called `info.json` then we can use `path.join` to create the path.
+From previous function we know the file is called `info.json` then we can use `path.join` to create the path as `let filepath = path.join(__dirname,name,'info.json')`.
 Also we can use another function of the path module, `path.format`.
 This function take the parts of a path and put it together.
 For example

-	    let directory = '/home/mark'
+	    let directory = __dirname + name
-	    let filename = 'info.js'
+	    let filename = 'info.json'
-	    path,format({
+	    let filepath = path.format({
 	    	dir: directory,
 	    	base: filename})
 	In format you put inside the parenthesis '( )' an object with some variables.
 This should be `dir` and should equal to the path of the directory where the file is saved and in `base` the name of the file with the extension.
 For more info on this you can visit [path.format](https://nodejs.org/api/path.html#path_path_format_pathobject)

  4. Next step is to read the file.
 For this we use the function

-		 fs.readfile(filename,(err,data)=> {callback function})
+		 fs.readfile(filepath,(err,data)=> {callback function})

 	In this function we need to specify the path of the file.
-Then in the callback function we need an if statement. if there is error show the error, else show the data obtained from the file
+Then in the callback function we need an if statement. if there is error show the error, else show the data obtained from the file.
+The data will be obtained as json, then is needed to use: `JSON.parse(data)` to watch it correctly on the terminal.
 5. Now lets try running our code like `node read.js` and we will see the data from the file in the console. :D

 ## Function 3: update existing file